Alejogb1/job-board/blog-data/why-isnt-a-ruby-on-rails-7-destroy-action-displaying-an-alert.md

 id: "why-isnt-a-ruby-on-rails-7-destroy-action-displaying-an-alert"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I’ve spent more nights than I care to remember debugging seemingly straightforward Rails actions, and the “missing alert on destroy” scenario is a classic.
 It's a frustration that many run into, especially when moving between different parts of the front-end and back-end framework.
 The core problem usually isn't Rails itself, but rather a mismatch in how we expect JavaScript interactions to behave following a server-side action, particularly within the context of the turbo framework introduced in Rails 7, which is likely causing you this issue.

 The fundamental issue revolves around how Turbo handles form submissions and responses.
 Prior to Turbo, a typical destroy action would involve a full page refresh, during which we could easily pop up a JavaScript alert upon successful deletion.
 With Turbo, that refresh isn’t happening in the traditional sense.
 Instead, Turbo intercepts the form submission, makes an asynchronous request to the server, and then uses the server's response to update parts of the page.
 This means any JavaScript expecting to immediately fire after a form submit, that is tied to a full-page refresh is simply not going to be executed as it was written before Turbo.